 Our school has a strong extracurricular choral program with approximately one sixth of the children involved.
 The Senior Choir—made up of students from Years 4-6—rehearse every Tuesday morning before school from 7:45am-8:30am and the Junior Choir—made up of students from Years 2 and 3—rehearse during second break on Tuesdays from 1:10-1:45pm.
 Both choirs have multiple opportunities to perform throughout the year at events such as ANZAC Day, SingFest, Book Week Parade, end of year Music Soiree, end of year Academic Awards Ceremony and on assembly.

-SingFest is a day in which choirs from schools all over Brisbane come together to rehearse a choral repertoire with a guest conductor, culminating in an evening concert for parents.
-It is an amazing day for students to learn new vocal and performance technique.
+The Senior Choir's annual excursion to SingFest is a day where choirs from schools all over Brisbane come together to rehearse a choral repertoire with a guest conductor, culminating in an evening concert for parents.
+It is an extremely enjoyable day where students learn new vocal and performance techniques from Australian choral composers.

 Dutton Park State School strongly promotes music education and continually aims to cultivate a passion and enthusiasm for music in our students.

 Instrumental music is offered to students in brass, woodwind, and percussion instruments.
 This program has a limited number of places available and recruitment takes place in fourth term for the following year.
 If accepted into the program, students are expected to fulfil their commitment to practice, attend lessons and be part of the school band and regular school performances.
 The Instrumental Music teacher coordinates the band practice times.
 This is a user-based program, with students required to purchase some music books and instrument accessories such as valve oil, reeds or strings.
 All ensemble music, use of stands and other music equipment, entry to competitions and special excursion performances are covered by the annual levy of $50.
 This levy is payable by Week 4 each year.